mwansich/astro-blog/README.md

 Header used in the BaseLayout; part of the Astro tutorial.

 ### morePosts
 The morePosts component is used in the MarkdownPostLayout.
 It generates a div that shows more random posts from the collection.
 On bigger screens it shows 3 posts next to each other and on smaller screens it shows 4 posts, either two side by side or one after another.
 It gets all the posts from the blog collection while filtering out the current post the user is viewing and shuffles the array of posts around randomly, then slicing it to 4 posts.
 A loop makes four figures as thumbnails that link to these posts.
 The 4th post gets an id that allows to give it display:none styling when on bigger screens, to achieve the above mentioned effect.
+This all happens on build time, so it's not dynamically changing the posts on refresh on the actual website.

 ### Navigation
 The links/routes that appear in the header; part of the Astro tutorial.